alyeffy/AP-CS-A_2018-2019/README.md

 - [Javadocs](https://docs.oracle.com/javase/7/docs/api/overview-summary.html) - detailed useful **specifications of the entire Java 7 API**
 - [Free Online Java Programming Textbook](http://math.hws.edu/javanotes/) - great for beginners
 - [Popular Java book](https://www.amazon.com/Java-How-Program-8th-Edition/dp/0136053068) - just for your information, absolutely not necessary for this course
+- [AP Computer Science Study Guide](https://ap-computer-science-guide.github.io/) - good summary but also contains extra information not in the AP subset

 ### Textbooks
 There is **no required text that you will need to purchase** for this course.
 However, most of the materials in this course will be based on these books, which have great **summaries of the concepts**, and **lots of practice questions and exams**, so they are **recommended** for your own self-study if you wish: